msveshnikov/chatgpt/README.md

 # chatgpt

-Telegram Bot with OpenAI GPT-3.5 davinci003 connection, context and Stability AI painting
+Telegram Bot with OpenAI GPT-3.5 davinci003 connection, context, Stability AI painting and Google scraping

 You have to get those APIs and set env variables: